raiden-network/raiden/docs/glossary.rst

    locksroot
        The root of the :ref:`merkle tree<merkletree-section>` which holds the hashes of all the locks in the channel.

+   transfer
+       In Raiden a Transfer denotes a single hop transfer of tokens, either direct or hash time locked inside a payment channel.

+   payment
+       In Raiden a Payment denotes the process of sending tokens from one account to another.
+A payment has an initiator and a target and can be composed of multiple transfers.

    transferred amount
        The transferred amount is the total amount of token one participant of a netting channel has sent to his counterparty.